cheyeehaw/whysee/README.md

-See our code at: https://github.com/SinehaManivannan/WhySee
+See our full project code at: https://github.com/SinehaManivannan/WhySee

 WhySee is the only (labaubau) trainer that takes you step-by-step into the perfect Founder Archetype.
 No detours, no “optional” paths — you pick a track and 100% commit until you embody the stereotype YC can’t say no to.